johnedquinn/johnedquinn/README.md

 ### About Me

-I'm John, a 24 year-old living and working in Seattle, WA.
+I'm John, a compiler and database enthusiast from Seattle, WA.

-Interested in compilers and database development.